 When attorneys were questioned regarding how often they were asked for help in locating a loved one's will, they stated, "all the time".
 Many State Bar Associations claim they receive calls daily from desperate family's looking for help in locating a will.
 Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have a means to register a Will.
 The public use The U.S. Will Registry to register Wills, as well as search a missing Will prior to distributing an estate every day.

 Director of The U.S. Will Registry, Jerome Miller, has had the personal experience of not being able to locate his fathers will.
-It was only after 1 year that her fathers Will was first found.
+It was only after 1 year that his fathers Will was first found.
 It was too late.
 It was after the probate period and after all assets were distributed, and not the way it was intended, according to the Will.
-So it with personal passion that Mrs. Miller is committed to reaching out to all organizations: Attorneys, Bar Associations, Alzheimer Association, Caretaker Associations, Funeral Homes and the public to educate them about The U.S. Will Registry.
+So it with personal passion that Jerome Miller is committed to reaching out to all organizations: Attorneys, Bar Associations, Alzheimer Association, Caretaker Associations, Funeral Homes and the public to educate them about The U.S. Will Registry.

 The U.S. Will Registry Will Search is proven to reduce the risk of distributing an estate during probate on an assumed intestacy basis or when a Will or later Will may exist.
 There are many reasons why a Will may have been forgotten about, maliciously destroyed, or where an unknown later copy exists.
 The U.S. Will Registry provides a search process that searches for registered and unregistered Wills to understand if a Will or later Will exists.